 Managing Transport and Logistics

-IoT sensors are transforming how businesses manage transportation and logistics.
+IoT sensors are transforming how businesses manage transportation and logistics solutions.
 They are using these sensors to track cargo conditions in real-time by measuring metrics like location, temperature, weight, and humidity.
 This helps them reduce the chances of cargo damage, select the best delivery routes, and improve delivery time.
 In addition, businesses can also use them for fleet management maintenance.
 Integrating IoT sensors inside vehicles can gather data about their performance, fuel efficiency, etc. This data would help the predictive maintenance algorithms schedule servicing and keep the fleet running proactively.

 Smart Homes, Buildings, and Cities